shamanDevel/IsosurfaceSuperresolution/README.md

 For the python requirements, see `SuperresolutioNetwork\Requirements.txt`.
 The network will run (probably) platform-independently but the isosurface renderer is most likely fixed to Windows.
 Use it on other platforms on your own risk.

+Note: for the sake of a smaller repository, we only added the third-party libraries for a release build and excluded the debug build.

 ## Project structure
 The project contains the following sub-project
  - CopyLibraries: utility that copies dlls from the third-party folders to the binary folder